ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 100  100            7
 ==== ============== ==============

 Runtimes can be described with mathematical functions.
-For an array of size n, linear search runtime is a linear function, and binary search runtime is a function of log base 2 of n (to be exact, log n + 1 comparisons).
+For an array of size n, linear search runtime is a linear function, and binary search runtime is a function of log base 2 of n (or log n + 1 comparisons).
 This is called the big-O runtime function in computer science, for example O(log n) vs. O(n).
 You can compare the growth of functions like n and log\ :sub:`2`\ n as n, the data size, grows and see that binary search runs much faster for any n.
 You don't need to know the log n runtime growth function for the AP exam, but you should be able to calculate how many steps binary search takes for a given n by counting how many times you can divide it in half.
 Or you can start at 1 and keep a count of how many times you can double it with the powers of two (1, 2, 4, 8, 16, 32, 64, 128, 512, 1024, etc.) until you reach a number that is slightly above n.

 |Exercise| **Check Your Understanding**